ja-brouil/JapanesePractice/README.md

 Practice your Hiragana and Katakana

 - Simple app designed to learn Hiragana and Katakana
-- Simply input the phonetics for the Japanese character and hit the enter button to check if you are right.
+- Simply input the phonetics in romaji for the Japanese character and hit the enter button to check if you are right.

 To do:
 - Check Issues page for additional stuff